jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-01-10-kafka-consumer-seek-offsets/index.md

 ```

-Docker-compose is used to deploy multiple instances of the producer.
+Docker-compose is used to deploy multiple instances of the consumer.
 Note that the compose service uses the same docker network (_kafkanet_) so that it can use _kafka:9092_ as the bootstrap server address.
 The OFFSET_STR environment variable is used to override the fetch offset.

 ```yaml